Last Updated March, 2021

-We love this country for its nature, variety, and accessibility, for developed infrastructure and sympathetic people.
+We love this country for its nature, variety, and accessibility, for developed infrastructure, amazing road trips (like this one from Southern California to Utah), and sympathetic people.
 If we get a chance to go back for a visit, without a need to return to a cubicle lifestyle, then we would love to experience the vastness all over again.

 There is a good chance that this post contains affiliate links.
 If you follow one of them and make an order, we may receive a small commission (for which we will be mega grateful) at no extra cost to you.

 We believe everyone should visit the United States at least once in his lifetime.
 However, to get a real feel of American natural beauty you guys need to hike up the mountains, swim the oceans, venture to the countryside, and go off the beaten path.

 During eight years we have been extensively exploring different corners of the United States.
 We lived in 5 states and visited 46.
 And throughout this time we experienced so much wonder in the land of opportunities.

 From all our travels and explorations I would love to highlight special and truly unique places in the U.S. that you should visit.
 They will blow your mind for sure!

 If you are a local, I hope these tips will help you rediscover your own country through a new prism.
 If you are a visitor, allow me to introduce you to the greatness and splendor of these almost magical destinations.

 Side note: To be able to get to all of these places, you need to have a car.
 We personally rented a few times from QEEQ (not to put too many miles on our own vehicles.)